Compare Fiber Internet vs. Broadband Speeds

 ---|---|

 The above minimum bandwidth requirements also show the importance of bandwidth considerations for business connectivity.
 For example, if a large number of employees in your workforce use VoIP or video conferencing for communications, bandwidth requirements need to be adequate to support these activities.
-This is also where a service like MPLS or SD-WAN can be useful for prioritizing bandwidth usage, to ensure smooth operations.
+This is also where a managed service like SD-WAN or MPLS can be utilized for prioritizing bandwidth, to ensure smooth operations across a business or organization.

 Fiber Optic Internet FAQs